-The Chairman of the Committee is Mr. Ignatius Baffour-Awuah, Regional Minister while the other members include a lawyer, two senior Police Officers, a representative of the Inspector General of Police and representatives from the regional house of chiefs, Attorney-General's Department and the 19 districts.
+The committee has Mr. Ignatius Baffour-Awuah, Regional Minister as Chairman while the other members include a lawyer, two senior police officers, a representative of the Inspector General of Police, representatives each of the regional house of chiefs, Attorney-General's Department and the 19 districts.

-Despite these bottlenecks, Justice Baddoo noted, the government is not reneging on its efforts at providing infrastructure such as a new Police Hospital at Tamale and renovating cells across the country.
+Despite these bottlenecks, Justice Baddoo noted, the government is not reneging on its efforts at providing infrastructure such as a new Police Hospital to be sited at Tamale and renovating police cells across the country.

-"Such changes are required not only at the lower ranks but the entire hierarchy of command in the Police bureaucracy", the Regional Minister said.
+"Such changes are required not only at the lower ranks but the entire hierarchy of command in the Police bureaucracy", the regional minister emphasised.

-Mr. Baffour-Awuah noted that issues like indiscriminate use of fire arms, unlawful arrests and detention, abuse of human rights and interference in chieftaincy and land disputes would have to be addressed to win the confidence and support of the public in the fight against crime.
+Mr. Baffour-Awuah noted that issues like indiscriminate use of firearms, unlawful arrests and detention, abuse of human rights and interference in chieftaincy and land disputes would have to be seriously addressed to win the confidence and support of the public in the fight against crime.

 He mentioned that other issues as delays in the investigation of cases and the perceived use of motor checks on roads as money-making ventures rather than road safety promotion must also be done away with.
 Mr. Baffour-Awuah appealed to members of the public who had scores to settle with the police or against any person or group of persons to use laid down procedures for redress instead of taking the law into their own hands.

 Mr. Ken Dapaah, Minister of Interior appealed to the committee to partner the Regional Police Command in devising strategies to tackle resource-related problems of the Service.